armand1m/development-toolkit/README.md

 Asks you for:
   - A component type:
+    - Stateless component using Normal Functions
-    - Stateless component
+    - Stateless component using Arrow Functions
+    - ES6 Class component extending React.Component
-    - ES6 Class component
+    - ES6 Class component extending React.PureComponent
+    - Redux Connected Stateless component using Arrow Functions
   - A name for your component:
     - It will be used as PascalCase in filenames and code.
+  - A description for your component:
+    - It will be used in JSDocs as a header comment in the src file.
   - A destiny for your component:
     - It will use [inquirer-directory](https://github.com/nicksrandall/inquirer-directory) to ask where to put your component.
     - If a folder with the component name already exists in the destiny, it will raise an error.